L13/vscode-diff/README.md

 * Provides a context menu for list items to copy, delete or reveal a file.
 * Ignores line endings in text files for a comparison.
 * Ignores leading and trailing whitespace in text files.
-* Auto updates the list view if a file has been saved and is part of the current comparison.
+* Auto updates the list view if a file has been saved in the same window as the comparison.

 ### Welcome